-At Buildworld, we have top quality underfloor heating systems from leading brands such as Polypipe and Warmup, giving you heating solutions for both residential and commercial projects.
-You can choose from water-based or electric underfloor heating systems to suit your specific requirements.
-We also have everything you need for a seamless installation process.
+At Buildworld, we stock top quality underfloor heating systems from leading brands such as Polypipe and Warmup, bringing you the best in heating solutions for both residential and commercial projects.
+You can choose from water-based or electric underfloor heating systems to match your specific requirements.

 However, it comes with many benefits.
 Underfloor heating can easily replace radiators inside homes or be used underneath the flooring to keep it warm in winter.

 Water underfloor heating system is made up of pipes connected to a boiler that circulates warm water below the floor that causes the room to heat up.
-The underfloor water pipes can also be connected to the solar water heating system or heat pump.
-The water-based model is more energy-efficient than radiators and also cheaper to run.
-The underfloor system evenly distributes heat than a single radiator; using water at a lower temperature.
+The underfloor water pipes can also be paired with heat pumps run by air, thermal, and solar power.
+The wet-hydronic model is more energy-efficient than radiators and cheaper to run.
+Water-based heating is far more energy-efficient than a heat pump, gas boiler, and radiators managing to cover a larger area than radiators with heat distributed more evenly at a lower temperature.